fmeies/google-assistant-mqtt-connect/README.md

 ## Adjust the mqtt configuration

 Have a look at the `mqtt_config.json` file.
 You can adjust the configuration to your needs.
-Status messages are sent to the `stat` subtopic of the configured main topic.
+Status messages are sent to the `stat` subtopic of the configured main topic (default is `google_assitant`).
 The connector subscribes to the `cmnd` subtopic of the main topic.

 ## Run the connector